By Deb Hamm, Vice President, People, Culture and Operations

 Lastly, the clear unifying strength of our purpose has inspired PPM to consistently give back to the communities we serve.

 The company participates in numerous fundraising events such as the Fred Hutch Obliteride and volunteers time with agencies such as Mary’s Place.
 On the direct funding side, the company donates one percent of its annual revenue to non-profit organizations that serve PPM’s direct communities and other areas of need.
 PPM has contributed in excess of $1.06 million to more than 120 non-profits over its 12-year history.
 And on Juneteenth, PPM donates all profits earned to Langston House in Seattle and Harlem Children’s Network in New York City.

 The time has never been more right to embrace a search for your “why.”
 A company that can lead with a strong vision will be able to attract diverse, talented people passionate about the mission.
 With that vision, leadership is then also better positioned to receive and respond to critical and productive feedback from team members.
 The firm can better navigate uncertainty as it is anchored to a larger purpose.
 And above all, a clear purpose can make a difference in the lives of people and the communities where we live, work, and hopefully, thrive.

-Deb Hamm is Pacific Program Management’s Vice President of People, Culture, and Operations.
+Deb Hamm is PPM’s Vice President of People, Culture, and Operations.
 She is a results-oriented, optimistic human resources leader who believes in our ability to build together and inspire people to do what inspires them, giving all of us the opportunity to achieve and deliver exceptional business and personal results.